mendix/docs/refguide/offline.md

 ### Data Manipulation

-Before Mendix 7.4.0, offline pages only support the creation of new objects.
-Objects imported from the online database can be viewed but not changed.
-Objects can only be edited in the period between creation and synchronization.
+Before Mendix 7.4.0, offline pages only supported the creation of new objects.
+Objects imported from the online database could be viewed but not changed.
+Objects could only be edited in the period between creation and synchronization.

 From Mendix 7.4.0 on, objects can also be edited after synchronization.

 ### Autonumbers and Calculated Attributes